The Incredible Hulk Coaster: History

 In 1991, planning began for a new theme park adjacent to Universal Studios Florida.
-By the end of 1993, it was decided that one area of the future Islands of Adventure theme park would be themed after Marvel Comics, with a Hulk theme being selected for a thrill ride.
+By the end of 1993, it was decided that one area of the future Islands of music theme park would be themed after Marvel Comics, with a Hulk theme being selected for a thrill ride.
 The designers of the ride wanted to simulate being fired out of a cannon and subsequently set about prototyping a launch system.
 Universal Creative and MTS Systems Corporation had a working prototype in January 1995.
 Methods to achieve this acceleration were investigated into mid-1996.
 On-site construction of Islands of Adventure was underway in 1997, with Superior Rigging & Erection being responsible for erecting the supports and track of the roller coaster.
 On May 28, 1999, Islands of Adventure officially opened to the public, with The Incredible Hulk being one of its debut attractions.

 On August 14, 2015, Universal announced that the coaster would undergo major enhancement and refurbishment work.
 The ride closed on September 8, 2015, and re-opened to the public on August 4, 2016, after several days of technical rehearsals.
 The refurbishment involved heavy modifications to the line queue and entrance, along with a storyline theme.
 To improve the smoothness of the ride, sections of track were also replaced along with the trains, which were enhanced with on-board audio and special lighting effects.
 The launch tunnel's exterior was repainted black and the old track and trains were recycled for scrap.

 Concept art released in 2015 for the upcoming Universal Studios Beijing showed that the park would include a clone of the Incredible Hulk Coaster.
-However, Universal later clarified in 2019 that the depicted roller coaster clone would instead be themed to the Transformers franchise.
+However, Universal later clarified in 2019 that the roller coaster clone, Decepticoaster, would instead be themed to the Transformers franchise.